Depreciation and amortisation

 Generally, deductions may be claimed for royalties, management service fees, and interest charges paid to foreign affiliates, provided such amounts are at arm’s length and subject to other limitations by the law (e.g. thin capitalisation rules).

 As of 1 January 2020, the anti-hybrid rules apply in Slovakia in respect of situations arising between a corporate taxpayer and its related parties (e.g. between a taxpayer and a subsidiary abroad, between the PEs of a taxpayer).
 Hybrid mismatches also apply to unrelated parties that create a structured arrangement (i.e. an agreement that includes a hybrid mismatch).

-According to the Slovak Income Tax Act, the following situations are qualified as a hybrid mismatch:
+According to the Slovak ITA, the following situations are qualified as a hybrid mismatch:

 - Mismatch leading to deduction without taxation of income (deduction without inclusion) due to: